 (Repeat last line slowly and with much feeling).

 I have never seen published anything even approaching an accurate translation of these words those in the famous Seekers recording are schmaltzy and inadequate.

 Because I am frequently asked, while I make no great claims for it, what follows is my pretty literal translation of Verse One and Chorus (I make no attempt to turn it into rhyme):

 Alas, alas, most welcome guest, Whatever the reason you came, I feel bereft at your leaving.CHORUS:

 Oh, such sadness!
 I will feel so forlorn When you sail away tomorrow.
 Please remember how happy we wereIn Suva [or wherever the song is being sung], you will always be remembered.

 NB: Anyone out there who speaks Fijian better than I, please feel free to write to me to correct this, and better still to also translate verses 2-3 for us.

 To anyone who speaks any Fijian it is painful to listen to the Seekers' mangling of the pronunciation and omission of ms and ns etc. from Fijian words, so I can't bring myself to include a link to this version on You-tube.
 You can find it there for yourself if you must.

-A later very polished version, beautifully sung by women only, is, unfortunately, a bit too up-tempo for the right mood of this sad song of farewell, but still worth a listen for the lovely voices and harmonies:
+And finally, a very polished version, beautifully sung by women only (the students of Adi Cakobau School), is, unfortunately, a bit too up-tempo for this sad song of farewell, but still worth a listen for the lovely voices and harmonies: